 What are the first things that you look when you buy a new coat?
 Or when you buy a perfume?
 Or even a watch?
 I guess, that besides other things the main factor that you consider before making the actual purchasing is how does it make you feel.
 Usually people tend to communicate their own identity by the brand personality of the product they choose.
 In other words, the personality of the brand indicates the kind of relationship a customer has with its brand.

-It is important from the beginning to differentiate the concept of brand personality to brand image, which are two completely different things even though they are most of the times confused.
+It is important from the beginning to differentiate the concept of brand personalities to brand image, which are two completely different things even though they are most of the times confused.
 While writing this article, i might have a brand image of an expert, but the personality in your mind, for me as a person might be different.
 Thus, Brand personality helps to define the brand as a real human being.

 Every brand has a personality and it involves how consumers perceive a brand and how the brand differentiates itself from the competition.
 Generally speaking, through personality of a brand, we refer to the personification of the brand, thus attributing human characteristics to the brand and it results through all the interactions between the customers’ experiences and the brand.

-The basic difference between the brand personality and brand image comes from the fact that while the brand image consists in the tangible and actually physical characteristics of a brand, the brand personality relies on the emotional associations of the brand.
+The basic difference between the brand personality and brand image comes from the fact that while the brand image consists in the tangible and actually physical characteristics of a brand, the brand’s personality relies on the emotional associations of the brand.
 The whole concept is associated with the connections made in the mind of the consumers concerning the respective brand.

-Five dimensions of Brand personality
+Five dimensions of Brand personality and brand personality strategy

 The idea of brand personality comes from around 1961 but it started being more heavily used from the 1980’s.
 It is deeply connected with The Big Five Personality Traits, from which all human behavior is derived, based on a small set of fundamentals.
 All human actions is based on a mix of the respective elements included in the Big Five Personality Traits which include openness to experience, conscientiousness, extraversion, agreeableness and lastly, neuroticism.
 Based on the Big Five Personality Traits, the five dimensions of brand personality are represented by